MrYsLab/s3-extend/docs/rpi_blocks.md

 ### Connecting To A Local Browser Versus A Remote Browser
-For the Raspberry Pi extension, you can run Scratch 3 on a local browser, or a browser on your PC.
+For the Raspberry Pi extension, you can run Scratch 3 on a local browser or a browser on your PC.

 For remote operation, you must specify the Raspberry Pi's WiFi or Ethernet address in the Remote IP Address block.

-**NOTE**: It is recommended that if you wish to access a Raspberry Pi using **a remote browser**, that you install and use the off-line version of the Scratch 3 OneGPIO editor.
-The reason is, using an on-line version will most likely result in a security error.
+**NOTE**: It is recommended that if you wish to access a Raspberry Pi using **a remote browser**, that you install and use the offline version of the Scratch 3 OneGPIO editor.
+The reason is, using an online version will most likely result in a security error.

 ### Command Blocks